Cat5e vs. Cat6: What's the Difference?

 Which is faster, Cat5e or Cat6?

 Cat5e and Cat6 cables are both twisted pair cables that support the same RJ45 end-connectors for home and business networking.
-That means that they’re made with multiple pairs of copper wiring, twisted together to help segregate the wires to avoid crosstalk, whilst enabling a compact, and robust cable design.
+That means that they’re made with multiple pairs of copper wiring, twisted together to help segregate the wires to avoid crosstalk, whilst enabling a compact, and robust cable design that enhances data transfer.

 You’ll find certain acronyms are commonly used to describe both of them, including “TP” for twisted pair, “S” for shielded, and “U” for unshielded.
 You don’t need to worry about all of these too much just yet, as they can get a little complicated (and we have a dedicated article all about shielded and unshielded cables if you want to know more) but it’s important to keep an eye out for these designations so that you can make an informed purchase.
 That’s whether you’re buying from Cable Matters, or elsewhere.

-Taking a look at Cat5e vs Cat6 performance is an intriguing debate because, at their maximum lengths of 100 meters, there isn't much in it.
+Taking a look at Category 5e vs Category 6 performance is an intriguing debate because, at their maximum lengths of 100 meters, there isn’t much in it.
 At that length, you’re bumping up against the maximum length of almost any Ethernet cable but both cables can handle that kind of distance with ease, and in fact, at that sort of length, both cable types support 1Gbps transfer speeds, which is more than enough for most home networks and makes the Cat 5e vs. Cat 6 debate feel rather moot.

 However, that’s not the whole Cat 5e vs. Cat 6 story.
 If you’re a high-bandwidth user or looking to kit out your office with faster connections, Cat6 does offer greater bandwidth at shorter cable lengths – though they’re still far longer than your average HDMI cable, for example.